-The Board of Directors has delegated the approving authority to committees such as the Credit Committee (CC) (comprising a majority of independent Directors), the Committee of Executive Directors (COED) (comprising wholetime Directors), the Committee of Senior Management (COSM) (comprising wholetime Directors, Group Executives/Presidents and select Senior General Managers and General Managers), the

-Committee of Executives (COE), the Regional Committee, and Retail Credit Forums (RCFs) (comprising designated executives) and also to individual executives (under joint delegation).
+The Board of Directors has delegated the approving authority to committees such as the Credit Committee (CC)(comprising a majority of independent Directors), the Committee of Executive Directors (COED) (comprising wholetime Directors), the Committee of Management (COSM) (comprising wholetime Executives/Presidents and select Senior General Managers and General Managers), the Committee of Executives (COE), the Regional Committee, Retail Credit Forums (RCFs) (comprising designated executives) and Credit Lending Forums (CLFs) (comprising designated executives from Risk Management Group and Business Groups) and also to individual executives (under joint delegation).
 RCFs and individual executives can approve proposals under program norms approved by the COED.
 The above authorities can approve financial assistance within certain individual and group exposure limits set by the Board of Directors.
 The authorisation is based on the level of risk and the quantum of exposure, to ensure that the transactions with higher exposure and level of risk are put up to correspondingly higher forum/committee for approval.